ESG Questionnaire Response - Ninety One

 Carbon reduction targets

 We do not manage the Strategy to explicit climate related targets.
-However, as mentioned above, Ninety One's net zero targets currently incorporate our entire portfolio of corporate assets.
+However, Ninety One's net zero targets currently incorporate our entire portfolio of corporate assets.
 These targets aim for 56% of AUM and 50% of financed emissions have science based targets and net zero transition plans by 2030 and are applied across the firm's overall portfolio of investments, as opposed to individual strategies.
 Therefore, the corporates held in this portfolio are part of the scope of these overall targets.
 We also engage with companies guided by areas identified in their TPAs to influence real-world carbon reduction.

 In our drive for low-emitting portfolios, we intend to do more than reduce 鈥榩ortfolio carbon鈥 by simply constructing portfolios that exclude high-emitting companies.
 If we mechanistically apply an exclusionary process to achieve net zero targets, a consequence is likely to be the creation of portfolios concentrated in asset-light industries without the transition focus on the remainder.
 As a side-line, we might see certain companies, regions and sectors abandoned to their own devices.